JosephJamesCoop/books-books-books/README.md

   ## Installation

   click on the word [LINK](https://github.com/JosephJamesCoop/books-books-books) select download or install with HTML or SSH. run npm install then NPM run develop.
-Open on localhost:3000
+Open on localhost:3000 for viewing and usage or localhost:3001/graphql for query and mutation testing.

   ## Usage